 The novel opens in a village whose leader is Okonkwo of the Umuofia clan.
 He strictly follows manly rules not to follow his father’s footsteps and works in a culturally rich community.

-Later in the novel, Okonkwo gets expelled from the village for murdering, though unknowingly.
+Later in the novel, Okonkwo gets expelled from the village for murder, though unknowingly.

-The rest of the novel deals with how his life and Igbo society’s fate changes due to colonization.
+The rest of the novel deals with how his life and Igbo society’s fate change due to colonization.
 The narrative’s ending is gloomy.